rei/rei-cedar-docs/docs/components/input/README.md

                 "name": "required",
                 "type": "boolean",
                 "default": "false",
-                "description": "Sets the field to required and displays the text “Required” next to the input label."
+                "description": "Sets the field to required and displays an asterisk next to the input label."
               },
               {
                 "name": "optional",